 Most online interviewers work directly on a platform, just like we do here at Upstack.
 But if there isn’t a platform, all HR people will write a lot of stuff down.
 Why do they do that?
 In order to keep key points of the candidate.
-In the same manner the candidate can keep track of important info for the job he wants to get.
+In the same manner, the candidate can keep track of important info for the job he wants to get.
 Don’t be afraid to write stuff down.
-In the same note, it’s important to write a thank you note if your meeting went great or to ask for some feedback and follow-up regarding your meeting.
+On the same note, it’s important to write a thank-you note if your meeting went great or to ask for some feedback and follow-up regarding your meeting.

 In the end job interview is still a job interview, and the challenges remain the same if the interview takes place in person or online.
-An online interview shouldn’t change your attitude towards the conversation and the approach should be similar with an in person one: mildly adapting rather than taking a new strategy on.
-Just make sure to pay attention to those little details that can either work in your advantage or not.
+An online interview shouldn’t change your attitude towards the conversation and the approach should be similar to an in-person one: mildly adapting rather than taking a new strategy on.
+Just make sure to pay attention to those little details that can either work to your advantage or not.

 Keep in mind that everything you do in relation to the online interview will become information for the recruiter to analyze.
 For example, if you’re very nervous when operating the videoconferencing software, this will influence the recruiter’s opinion of you – just as it would if you showed initiative and problem-solving skills in the face of a technical challenge